 The littlest details matter when it comes to your companies packaging.
 Several years later I still remember BlueFly has custom tissue paper with their name on it.
 That’s branding.
 That’s investing in your company.

 Don’t just go to Office Depot and get labels.
-I have seen that numerous of times before.
+I have seen that numerous times before.
 It’s tacky.
 Ordering a beautiful item that comes in a dust bag with a sticker that ends up pulling off.
 Just source a local graphic designer.
 Give them the dimensions for all the products.
 Come up with three to four different concepts.
 This will help when you sit down with the local printing companies.

 Think do you throw away your Henri Bendel, Kate Spade, Tiffany’s or Cartier boxes or dustbags.
 No, you keep them and store your pieces in them.
-You want your customers to keep your pieces of your brand too.
+You want your customers to keep the pieces of your brand too.

 Are you looking to customize your products, packaging or more?
 What steps have you taken to make sure you are giving your customers that WOW factor when they lay eyes on your product for the first time.